-The International Journal of Soft Computing and Engineering (IJSCE) is having ISSN 2231-2307 (online), bi-monthly international journal, being published in the months of January, March, May, July, September and November by Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP)🔗 Bhopal (M.P.), India since year 2010.
+The International Journal of Soft Computing and Engineering (IJSCE) has ISSN: 2231-2307 (online), which is an online, open access🔗, peer reviewed🔗, periodical bi-monthly international journal.
+This journal is published by Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP)🔗 in the months of January, March, May, July, September and November.

 If you have aspirations to become an editor, one of the ways is through a direct invitation from a publisher.
 This may happen as a result of your expertise in a specific field of science or discipline, in particular when Publishers wish to publish a new journal.
 Another way to become an editor is to submit Membership Form🔗 which is 100% free that to be evaluated by our panel.